vsch/ArduinoNanoLowPowerSleepMode/README.md

 down to 25µA, according to my trusty Fluke 189.

-What follows is instructions for converting these quasimodo modules to play nice in sleep mode and draw only 25µA of current.
+What follows is instructions for converting these quasimodo modules to play nice in sleep mode and draw under 100µA.
+I got the NANO module with an AT328p clone drawing 20µA of current, while with a genuine AT328p drawing 57µA.
+Go figure.

 ## Real Project µA Sleep Mode